vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/README.md

 All the solutions are developed with C++ STD, and also with a couple of external tools reported below:

-- [CPSTL](): Competitive Programming Standard library, it is a new project that include a collection of algorithms and data structure for competitive programming in different language.
+- [CPSTL](https://vincenzopalazzo.github.io/cpstl): Competitive Programming Standard "library", it is a new project with the object to include a complete collection of algorithms and data structure to use in the Competitive Programming problem.
+Also it is open to support different programming language.
-- [Google benchmark](): A Google framework to make cool code benchmark, you need to install it if you want run the benchmarks in some problem, othewise you can avoid to install it.
+- [Google benchmark](https://github.com/google/benchmark): A Google framework to make cool code benchmark, you need to install it if you want run the benchmarks in some problem, othewise you can avoid to install it.
-- [abseil-cpp](https://github.com/abseil/abseil-cpp): TODO I'm not sure that I introduce this library at the moment.

 ## Problems with a briefly discussion about them